Cosmetology License Transfer or Reciprocity by State

 Mississippi

 To transfer your license to Mississippi, you must submit an application of intent to apply for licensure, have a record of your training and license status from your home state sent to the Mississippi Board of Cosmetology, and appear before the board for a credentialing interview.
-Transfer is determined on a case-by-case basis.
+A transfer is determined on a case-by-case basis.

 Missouri